33 SEO Agency Tools: Expert-Approved Tools for Success

 Whether you have a small and mighty team, or a very robust and well-staffed agency full of professionals, anyone working in SEO will need to invest in a workhorse tool that can handle a lot of heavy lifting.
 SEMrush is that tool.

 There has been an emergence of excellent competitors in the last few years, but SEMrush remains my favourite all-purpose SEO tool.
-It allows me to quickly check SERP fluctuations, review technical audits and conduct streamlined keyword research.
+It allows me to quickly check SERP fluctuations, review technical site audits and conduct streamlined keyword research.
 SEMrush is a digital Swiss army knife that can handle almost any task you throw at it.

 Another reason I enjoy using SEMrush so much is that they have excellent customer service.
 Several times I sent them an email and heard back within an hour.
 I also appreciate that their platform is constantly testing new features and functionality.